 Cyber attack updates and support

-Last updated August 15, 2024 (This page is updated as additional information becomes available.
+(Note: This page was updated as additional information became available.
 The original announcement can be found here.)

 We announced on March 25, 2024, that our university community had been subject to a cyber attack.
 On April 4, 2024, we confirmed that the stolen data included personal information.
 A list of the groups likely affected, as well as the types of information exposed, was shared on the University website.
 Individuals likely affected were provided a two-year credit monitoring service.